DecisionsDev/odm-docker-kubernetes/platform/ecs/README.md

 ## 3. Deploy ODM to AWS ECS Fargate

 ODM can be deployed either in [HTTP](docker-compose-http.yaml) or [HTTPS](docker-compose-https.yaml) mode.
-Each of the ODM components are configured to be deployed as separate ECS task due to IBM licensing service which logs CPU usage per ECS task.
-The IBM Licensing service will be deployed to the ECS tasks of Decision Center, Decision Server Runtime and Decision Runner for tracking purpose.
+Each of the ODM components are configured to be deployed as separate ECS task due to IBM license service which logs CPU usage per ECS task.
+The IBM license service will be deployed to the ECS tasks of Decision Center, Decision Server Runtime and Decision Runner for tracking purpose.
 Inspect the docker-compose file for more details.

 <br><img src="images/topology.png" width="80%"/>